The following descriptions refer to images that are apart of the scroll through below, on the left-hand side.

 Tony Gwynn and Nate Robb pose with one of two prints that were made of this original work.
 One of those prints were kept by Inkster, the other framed print was given to Mr. Gwynn as a way to thank him for signing a print.

-This 20″ x 24″ oil pastel portrait was commissioned for a client as a gift.
+This oil pastel portrait of a woman was commissioned by a client as a gift.